Here are the states allowing teachers to get Covid-19 vaccines - KESQ

 Here are the states allowing teachers to get Covid-19 vaccines

-As the debate rages over when it’s safe for children to resume in-person classes, 24 states plus Washington, DC are allowing some or all of their teachers and school staff to receive Covid-19 vaccines.
+As the debate rages over when it’s safe for children to resume in-person classes, 26 states plus Washington, DC, are allowing some or all of their teachers and school staff to receive Covid-19 vaccines.

 Several governors are making teachers a priority.